 NHSN 2015 Baseline

-Statewide Trends in Methicillin-Resistant Staphylococcus aureus (MRSA) and Clostridium difficile based on Hospital Discharge Data
+Statewide Trends in Methicillin-Resistant Staphylococcus aureus (MRSA) and Clostridioides difficile based on Hospital Discharge Data

 Methicillin-Resistant Staphylococcus aureus (MRSA) Trends in Illinois